If you have received a traffic ticket give CAJ Paralegals a call.

 A CVOR certificate is required to operate commercial motor vehicles that are:

+Plated in Ontario.
 Plated in the US.
+Plated in Mexico.

 CVOR Operator Responsibilities: